 Throughout the summer, special music is provided by friends and families of First Congregational.
 Our summer congregants have enjoyed the music of strings, harp, and recorder; the voices of returning family members and summer guests; and the movement of interpretive dance.

-Our choir a small but mighty group of singers led by Diane Hauan (Music Director) provides music the first and third Sundays of each month; September through May.
-(First practice is September 12th, 2021)
+Our choir a small but mighty group of singers led by Diane Hauan our Choir Director provides music the first and third Sundays of each month; September through May.

 Choir practice takes place at 8:30 am before worship on those first through third Sunday mornings.